Zero Carbon Communities Grant

 We wish to encourage South Cambridgeshire communities of all sizes and levels of experience to apply for these grants and bid for a share of £100,000.
 Please ensure you read the eligibility criteria at the start of our application form before applying.

-The deadline for applications to be received by the Council is 5pm on Wednesday 30 September.
+The deadline for applications to be received by the Council was 5pm on Wednesday 30 September.

 You can read about the local projects we funded as part of last year's scheme.